downzed/coursera-assignment/README.md

 ### The Unix Workbench - Coursera assignment
-* Make was running @ Thu 21 May 2020 14:08:54
+* Make was running @ Sat 23 May 2020 14:38:19
-* guessinggame.sh contains 26 lines of code
+* guessinggame.sh contains 30 lines of code